nippur72/PolymerTS/README.md

 - Your custom elements
 - Your app

-Do not use the `<script>` tag on the main page to load PolymerTS or custom elements, always use the `<link rel="import">` syntax.
-This will make sure that scripts will be loaded in the correct order.
+Note: due to an [issue in WebComponents](https://github.com/webcomponents/webcomponentsjs/issues/347), you can't use the `<script>` tag on the main page to load PolymerTS or custom elements, you have always to use the `<link rel="import">` syntax.

+This will make sure that scripts will be loaded in the correct order in all browsers.

+If for some reason you want to use script inclusion for your elements, you have to load Polymer and PolymerTS via script too.
+Polymer doesn't have a `polymer.js` file (it's shipped as `.html` only), but you can get one from [greenify/polymer-js](https://github.com/greenify/polymer-js).

+# Starting the application <a name="start"></a>

 Any global code in your app that depends on Polymer should be started only after the event `WebComponentsReady` has been fired: